kahache/video_packaging_platform/README.md

 **_input_content_origin_** : The path of the original file.
 This will be used to check if we have already uploaded a file with that name or not.

-**_video_track_number_** : Video track number ID from metadata extracted with Bento4 utils, notice for other softwares as FFMpeg should be different wether they count zero as first or not)
+**_video_track_number_** : Video track number ID from metadata extracted with Bento4 utils, notice for other softwares as FFMpeg should be different wether they count zero as first or not.

 **_status_** : This is very important.
 This will be a text cell that will explain the last operation done with that video file.
     It can be: